 While I dream about all of that, I’ve been putting a great new book to work in my kitchen.
 Ashley Melillo’s Blissful Basil, like her blog of the same name, has a special way of making you happy just by looking at it.
 One of the things that I love about my job is that I get to be on the receiving end of new cookbook promotions.
 Ashley’s sincerity and want for a better world through food rings so true in this book.
 It’s a surprisingly rare thing!
 I feel connected to her worldview just by reading and working through the pages.

 There are notions of comfort in her recipes, but with much higher expectations via nourishing ingredients and creative cooking applications.
 Her food style is clever and re-assuring in a way.
-I’m a person that eats about 98% plant-based because vegetables, pulses, whole grains, nuts, and seeds make me feel great and also because they put me at peace in a lot of ways.
-I never want for outright cheese or egg replacements, but at the same time, I crave balanced flavour and proper texture in my foods.
+I’m a person that eats plant-based because vegetables, pulses, whole grains, nuts, and seeds make me feel great and also because they put me at peace in a lot of ways.
+I never want for outright cheese or egg replacements, but at the same time, I crave balanced flavour and texture in my foods.
 I think Ashley has a firm grasp on this delicate balancing act.
 Familiar, but never too on-the-nose.

 To keep with my happy hour/link lovin’ theme, I’ve got a couple things here for you to check out while you sip on this shake :)